 How Do High School Students Fit College Courses Into Their Days?

 If a student lives near a TROY campus and a course they want is available at a time when they can attend on campus, then that specific course time has to be figured into their school schedule.
+“Depending on a student’s preference, he or she is able to attend online courses, in-person courses, or a combination of both!”
+Pritchett says.

 Who Teaches the ACCELERATE Program’s Classes?